 1) Emergency Fund in the bank

 Right away I put $1000 into a bank account and I knew that I had it set aside.
 Knowing that I have the savings has allowed me the freedom to put every single penny towards my student loans.
 There we many times where I had $2.45 in my checking until pay day.
 I never really worried about not having money in my checking account because I know money is coming in.
 I love my Capitol One Savings Account because it pays decent interest, but it is also extremely accessible if I need to use it in an emergency!
+If you need to start an emergency fund, check out my guide on emergency funds to get started.

 During the month of October, my emergency fund was still completely untouched.
 I lowered the amount from $1000 to $500 instead.
 I have been really good at cash flowing expenses and my vehicle is the only thing that could be more expensive to fix than the $500.
 Because I don’t own a home, I was able to lower my emergency fund.
 My apartment company is in charge of maintenance and upkeep on pretty much everything.
 I had no emergencies before I lowered it, but that didn’t mean they couldn’t happen.
 For a single, no kid, non home-owner, $500 seems to work just fine for me.